publicdocs/uscode/assets/md/titles/usc51/us/usc/t51/stV/ch509/m__us_usc_t51_s50901.md

         (14) the public interest is served by creating a clear legal, regulatory, and safety regime for commercial human space flight; and

-        (15) the regulatory standards governing human space flight must evolve as the industry matures so that regulations neither stifle technology development nor expose crew or space flight participants to avoidable risks as the public comes to expect greater safety for crew and space flight participants from the industry.
+        (15) the regulatory standards governing human space flight must evolve as the industry matures so that regulations neither stifle technology development nor expose crew, government astronauts, or space flight participants to avoidable risks as the public comes to expect greater safety for crew, government astronauts, and space flight participants from the industry.

     (b)  __Purposes__  __.—__